 Recognizing the story’s true potential beyond it’s crime drama narrative, Spike Lee injects proceedings with the right amount of absurd humour, though never at the expense of the more dramatic aspects of the story.
 Blending various genres and styles throughout, the film achieves an almost anarchistic feel at times, occasionally foregoing conventional filmmaking techniques in favor of unconventional shots and edits.
 All of this adds to the slickness of the production and often plays as a throwback to the aesthetic of 70’s Blaxploitation movies, a key feature further pushed by the excellent, pumping soundtrack from composer Terence Blanchard.

 Lee strikes the right tone with the film’s edgy subject matter, using humour to regularly offset against the darker aspects of the drama.
 The script is careful to portray the KKK and it’s repugnant members as stupid and hypocritical, yet consistently reminds us of their credibility as a threat, with their true abhorrent nastiness coming out in moments of genuine horror.
 The performances Lee coaxes from his cast also walk the fine line between send-up and straight drama – Jasper Pääkkönen is excellent as the racist and radical Felix, a character made in the typical redneck mold, yet possessed of a fierce and fear-inducing intelligence.
-Elsewhere, Topher Grace is perfectly slimy as David Duke, a perfect portrait of a smarmy, corrupt wannabe-politician who turns from charm and smiles into a raving madman in the blink of an eye, whilst Adam Driver is superb as the undercover detective forced to disavow his Jewish heritage and convince as an anti-semitic Klansman in order to ensure Stallworth’s success.
+Elsewhere, Topher Grace is superbly slimy as David Duke, providing the perfect portrait of a smarmy, corrupt wannabe-politician who turns from charm and smiles into a raving madman in the blink of an eye, whilst Adam Driver gives the film much of its heart as the undercover detective forced to disavow his Jewish heritage and convince as an anti-semitic Klansman in order to ensure Stallworth’s success.

 The real standout here though is John David Washington – beautifully nuanced throughout as Stallworth, underplaying the character’s drive and fury with a cool, understated edge that only gives way in moments of climactic tension.
 His onscreen chemistry with Laura Harrier as the spirited and determined equal rights activist Patrice lends the film much-needed moments of sweetness, but also provides even more conflict for the character when their conflicting ideologies come to the fore.
 Harrier delivers a perfectly pitched performance to rival her co-star, her character’s determined vigour and outspoken attitude ensuring the character is rightfully never just a stock love interest.